-Theory and application of interior systems used in drywall industry, including layout, light gauge metal framing, types of drywall, alternative building materials, solid metal and knockdown door frames.
+Theory and application of interior systems used in the drywall industry, including layout, light gauge metal framing, types of drywall, alternative building materials, solid metal and knock-down door frames.
+Prerequisites: placement out of ENG 098 and CCS 098; placement into MAT 060.